 Research Focus: Medieval English, French, and Celtic literatures

 Background: Hannah received her B.A. from Baylor University through the University Scholars Program, a special interdisciplinary program within the Honors College that fosters a rich background in the liberal arts while allowing its students to focus on one or several major fields.
 Her primary concentration was in English with additional concentrations in French, Latin, and—through another Honors College program—Great Texts of the Western Tradition.
 Upon graduation, she continued her studies at the National University of Ireland, Galway as a Fulbright Scholar, taking an M.A. in Old and Middle Irish with 1st Class Honors.
-As a Javits Fellow, she has been engaged in doctoral work within the Ph.D. in Literature Program at the University of Notre Dame, focusing primarily on Middle English and Old/Middle French literature but also Old/Middle Irish, Old English, and Latin and is now a doctoral candidate, writing a dissertation titled Romance Reconsidered: The Religious Significance of a Secular Genre in Late Medieval Britain, which examines the genre of medieval romance as it develops in Old French, Anglo-Norman, Middle English, Middle Welsh, and Middle Irish literature through a select number of texts spanning the twelfth to the fifteenth centuries, how it relates to the religious texts with which it can be found to circulate, and how it was read and understood among the cultures of late medieval Britain, based on a close study of its design and reception as gleaned from manuscript contexts.
-She has served as an Assistant Book Review Editor for Religion & Literature and has been a part of the Mellon Initiative on Religion across the Disciplines as a member of the Literature & Religion Working Group.
+As a Javits Fellow, she has been engaged in doctoral work through the Ph.D. in Literature Program at the University of Notre Dame.
+Hannah graduated with a Ph.D. in Literature in May 2017.
+Her research interests include Old/Middle English, Old/Middle French and Anglo-Norman, and Old/Middle Irish and Welsh languages and literatures; religion and literature; medieval reading practices and reception theory; manuscript studies and the history of the book; medieval education and didactic literature; nationalism and trans-nationalism in the Middle Ages; and women’s literature.

 Undergraduate Institution: B.A., Baylor University, magna cum laude